Marketing Automation Software: HubSpot vs Marketo

 On the opposite side of the ring, we find marketing platform Marketo.

-While being far from the all-in-one solution of HubSpot, Marketo is really strong when it comes to powerful email workflows and advanced analytics features, both of who are arguably two important factors in any marketing campaign.
+While being far from the all-in-one solution of HubSpot, Marketo is really strong when it comes to powerful email workflows and advanced analytics features, both of who are arguably two important factors in any marketing or lead generation campaign.
 Marketo is a great fit for most large companies, as the solution gives you the opportunity to add thousands of leads into the system.

 Marketo is undoubtedly a worthy competitor.